prasenforu/openshift-aws/README.md

 yum install git unzip -y
 ```

-Once DNS host is up and running login then make ready dns host for staring installation
+Once DNS host is up and running, login on that dns host and make ready dns host for staring installation

 ### Clone packeges
 ```